wouterpeere/GHEtool/README.md

 borefield.create_rectangular_borefield(10, 12, 6, 6, 110, 4, 0.075)
 ```

-Note that the a borefield can also be set using the pygfunction package.
+Note that the borefield can also be set using the pygfunction package.

 ```Python
 import pygfunction as gt